Bdouin/HooPow-React-Test/README.md

 As you can imagine, this endeavor is as demanding as it is rewarding.
 Hence, if you believe you have the potential to contribute to this endeavor with your React skills, we invite you to join us 💪🏻

+We prepared a small and fun challenge for you.
+Please read the guidelines below and follow the instructions to complete the challenge.

 <br />

 ## **Showtime !**